cityofaustin/Residential-Permitting/_project_steps/interior-remodel/define.md

 With the exception of changing doors and windows, an interior remodel only affects the inside of your home.
 You will need to apply for an interior remodel permit if your project includes at least one of the following:

-* Moving electric or plumbing fixture locations,
+* moving electric or plumbing fixture locations,
-* Moving an interior wall,
+* moving an interior wall,
-* Changing an exterior wall, such as adding a window or door, or changing the size of a window.
+* changing an exterior wall, such as adding a window or door, or changing the size of a window.

 Examples of projects that qualify for an interior remodel permit include:

-* Kitchen remodels,
+* kitchen remodels,
-* Bathroom remodels,
+* bathroom remodels,
-  * Removing more drywall than what surrounds the bathtub or shower in bathrooms,
+  * temoving more drywall than what surrounds the bathtub or shower in bathrooms,
-* Or adding a window or door where one did not originally exist.
+* or adding a window or door where one did not originally exist.

 Your interior remodel may need a demolition permit, especially if you will move or change an exterior wall, or change a window's shape.
 Extra considerations are taken if you make a change to your home's load-bearing walls or supports.